thomashollier/triptych/readme.md

 -'w' quits all programs and reboots all the machines -'e' quits all programs and shuts down all the machines
 </pre>

-<h2>Hardware setup</h2>
-All you need is raspberry pi each connected to a screen and to an ethernet hub.
-Plug a keyboard into the master machine.
-I've tested this with raspeberry pi2 B model.
-I've only used this on 3 hosts at once but it should work on any number of machines.

 <h2>Set up openframeworks on your raspberry pi</h2>
 -Read this: http://forum.openframeworks.cc/t/raspberry-pi-2-setup-guide/18690<br>